 The goal of our project is to increase the community’s year-round supply of quality drinking water.
 We identified the Zapatero River as an ideal source – it flows through virgin forest, reducing the potential for agricultural contamination, and its flow volume is more than adequate to sustain Majé.
 The community plans to utilize both their new and old water systems simultaneously for maximum affect.

 August 9 – 18, 2014

 Our travel team of seven successfully completed the first assessment trip of this project.
 They were able to establish a relationship with the community.
 They analyzed the old water system that the community was using and collected data on water quality, consumption, supplies.
 They also mapped the community and the water sources in the area.

 August 9 – 18, 2015

-In August 2015, a Mizzou Engineers Without Borders travel team consiting of Jake Sanders, Seth Fennessey, Jessica Cochran, Thomas Nabelek, Annelise Zeltmann, and Gary Cunningham, headed to Panama for our second assessment trip in Majé.
+In August 2015, Mizzou EWB sent a travel team consisting of Jake Sanders, Seth Fennessey, Jessica Cochran, Thomas Nabelek, Annelise Zeltmann, and Gary Cunningham to Majé for a second assessment trip.

-On the morning of the 10th, we loaded everything into our boat and the Mizzou EWB travel team, Kenneth, Judah, José (a partner of Kenneth), our captain, and another guy who helped guide the boat, headed down the Chepo River.
-After passing through the outlet of the Chepo River into the Pacific Ocean, traveling along the coast, and heading up the Majé River, we made it to the community of Majé about three and a half hours after our departure from Chepo.
-There we met Felix (71 years old) who is the leader/chief of three communities in the region and whose hut we stayed in during our time in Majé.
+On the morning of the 10th we loaded our supplies into a boat and departed down the Chepo River.
+We passed into the Pacific Ocean, traveled along the coast, and headed up the Rio Majagual, arriving at the community about three and a half hours after our departure from Chepo.
+There we met 71-year-old Felix who was the leader/chief of three communities in the region and whose home we stayed in during our time in Majé.